inaka/cowboy-trails/README.md

 Metadata = trails:metadata(Trail),
 ```

-This can be used later to generate documentation related to each endpoint.
+This can then be used to generate documentation related to each endpoint.

-Normally, when you work with `cowboy` you have to define all routes in one place:
+Also, when you work with `cowboy`, you have to define all routes in one place:

 ```erlang
 Routes =